What is it about the fact that when we turn our calendars on December 31st, we feel like we have a new chance to change our life for the better?

 Second, that “something” should be something new, not the same old thing.

-This month, we are going to be talking about new things, new ideas, and new practices that could possibly spark a real change in your life leading to new results.
 Because, if you’ve been doing the same old thing for years and years and haven’t seen any progress, that should be your first clue that maybe the thing you’re doing isn’t going to work… ever.

 I hate to break it to you, but…

 - Reinstalling your filter, turning off your TV at certain times of the night, and adding parental controls to your devices, hoping that this time you won’t be tempted to work around those safeguards most likely is going to lead to disappointing results.
+Maybe focus on accountability and honest conversations about your internet usage instead?

 - Rereading books about addiction and recovery for the third and fourth time generally will not serve as a catalyst for real change unless you put some of those principles into practice (assuming those principles have merit in the first place).